secondo-database/secondo/Algebras/Mail/readme.txt

-Make sure that the sasl_passwd.db und the sasl_passwd can only root can  read or write those files.
+Make sure for the sasl_passwd.db und the sasl_passwd that only root is able to read or write those files.

 You can do it with: